atonizzo/seatalk_wifi/README.md

 serial port.
 This is not the actual NMEA data but rather descriptive information of each Seatalk command in the order that it was processed.

+### Software Debug Port
+Since the Serial TX line of the programming cable (UART0_TXD in the schematic) is not shared with SeaTalk it is used to send out debug information that is useful during installation.
+To see the output of this port the terminal should be configured with the same setting as SeaTalk (8 bit, Even parity, 1 Stop bit).
+The information output shows the content of the configuration EEPROM as well as the output from the connection to a WiFi network.

 ## Further Developmnent
 The board can be improved in a number of ways.